grover/homebridge-ranger/docs/pairing/pairing.md

 [Ranger] Found paired accessory Eve address=xx:xx:xx:xx:xx:xx rssi=-69dB
 ```

-The line gives you a couple of items of knowledge:
+The lines give you the information you need to pair your accessories:

 - The name of the accessory (as it announces itself.)
 - The bluetooth hardware address of the accessory